Visitor Segmentation for A/B and Multivariate Tests

 New feature: Segmentation

-We are proud to announce that we have launched Segmentation feature in Visual Website Optimizer.
+We are proud to announce that we have launched Segmentation feature in VWO.
 Using this feature you can choose to run the test only for the visitors who qualify your segmentation conditions.
 Have a look at the following screenshot:

 You can choose and combine any of the following conditions available for segmentation: